 30 West Pershing Rd, Website

 In bygone days, the Kansas City Union Station saw train travelers going from coast to coast or other destinations in the Midwest.
 Though it was once abandoned, Union Station has been restored to its former glory with marbled floors and decorative ceilings.
 Inside, travelers can grab a bite at Harvey’s or one of the small coffee shops.
 Union Station also serves as the home to 8000 square feet of toy train displays, a joy for train lovers of all ages.
 Also inside, the Science City museum is also based inside Union Station and features rotating exhibits that are sure to entertain visitors.
+You can also use your visit to Union Station in conjunction with a day trip to St. Louis by train by riding Amtrak’s River Runner.
+What a great way to explore Missouri!

 7. Learn about history at the World War I Memorial